 We are committed to researching, testing, and recommending the best products.
 We may receive commissions from purchases made after visiting links within our content.
 Learn more about our review process.

-Best Overall: POC Crane MIPS
+Best Overall: Bern Parker MIPS

-Best for E-bike Commuters: Giro Camden MIPS
+Runner-Up, Best Overall: Giro Camden MIPS

-Best for Heavy Traffic: Lumos Helmet
+Best with LED Lights: Lumos Helmet

 Best for Night Riding: Torch T2

 The Torch T2 bike helmet features 10 integrated LED lights that project onto shatterproof polycarbonate lenses at both the front and rear of the helmet.
 The five front white lights and five red rear lights deliver 360-degree visibility while you're on the road and at a higher vantage point than traditional bike lights.

 Rechargeable batteries deliver up to six hours of run time on constant or 36 hours on flash mode, recharging in just 1.5 hours.
 The helmet provides lightweight protection at 13 ounces while offering long-term durability.
 Plus, eight air vents with interior channeling keep you cool.
 A dial-adjust fit system and two sets of removable padding let you customize the helmet for sizes between 54 and 61 centimeters.